Update

 }

-Now when we invoke greet, we get a function back (displayName).
+Note that when we invoke greet, we get a function back (displayName).
 In many languages, as soon as greet is finished running, our firstName variable would be completely removed from memory.

 So our newer, better definition of a closure could now be: When an inner function has access to the outer function’s variables and can remember the environment in which it was created.
 (So not only does our inner function have access to the outer function’s variables, but it also remembers their values, even if the outer function has finished executing!)